department-of-veterans-affairs/vets-website/va-gov/pages/disability/file-an-appeal.md

 ### Have you already filed an appeal?

-When the Veterans Benefits Administration Regional Office receives your Notice of Disagreement, you’ll be able to check the status of your appeal on VA.gov.
+When the Veterans Benefits Administration Regional Office receives your Notice of Disagreement, you’ll be able to check the status of your appeal on Vets.gov.

 <a class="usa-button-primary" href="/track-claims">Track Your Appeal</a>